GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/spe11b/Example.rst

     :width: 500
     :figclass: align-center

+    Schematic representation of SPE11B case and its reporting boxes.
+Image extracted from `arxiv version <https://arxiv.org/abs/2507.15861>`__

 Here blue, red and orange boxes are materialization of the prescribed reporting boxes, respectively denoted box A , B and C in the description.
 They are places for observing first anticline accumulation, top anticlines accumulation through heterogeneous structure's dripping and convective mixing finger structures.